Chopper Command Atari 2600 Activision C64 Conversion Gameplay Antonio Savona, Steven Day, Saul Cross

 Chopper Command Statistics For The Retro Engine

-Currently, The Retro Engine has 207 views for Chopper Command across 1 video.
-His channel published less than an hour of Chopper Command content, making up less than 0.22% of the total overall content on The Retro Engine's YouTube channel.
+At present, The Retro Engine has 207 views spread across 1 video for Chopper Command, and less than an hour worth of Chopper Command videos were uploaded to his channel.
+This makes up less than 0.22% of the total overall content on The Retro Engine's YouTube channel.